About Dylan Lennon, Gay Realtor in Asheville, NC

 You deserve representation in one of the largest financial transactions of your life.
 You do not have to sacrifice representation in search of an honest, experienced, high-performing Realtor.
 Whether you are hiring me to sell you home, or we are working together to find your new place in Asheville, know that I share your interests.
-My husband and I have bought, renovated, and sold several homes and personal residences.
-We know first-hand the uncertainty and discomfort that can accompany a purchase or sale.
+I have bought, renovated, and sold several homes and personal residences.
+I know first-hand the uncertainty and discomfort that can accompany a purchase or sale.
 I have a consistent track record of helping LGBTQ+ individuals and families find and sell homes.

 Partner of LGBT Real Estate Relocation Company

 For several years, I have partnered with GayRealEstate.com to redefine the experience of relocating to Asheville, NC for LGBTQ+ individuals and minorities.
 Starting out, I had no idea I would be able to have an impact in the LGBTQ+ community through real estate.
 This has and continues to THE MOST fulfilling part of what I do.
 It is my "WHY" and what gets me up in the morning.
 I'm proud to be a gay Realtor in Asheville.

 In addition to helping LGBTQ+ individuals and their families relocate to the greater Asheville area, I believe in giving back to the profession.
 Through the Keller Williams Rainbow Network, I support corporate initiatives that promote diversity in real estate.

 "My passion is making real estate better for my clients and my colleagues."